 - This is YOUR opportunity to show the judges what your program was all about in an effort to have it chosen as the top winner!

 - CAPIO Award of Excellence entries are judged by communication professionals who have more than two years of experience in the field.
 CAPIO partners with PIOs in Texas through their organization TAMIO.

 - Categories are typically judged by two or more judges.

 - The CAPIO Awards are determined based on the judges’ numerical scores.
-At times, some categories may not have a winner(s) in all three award levels due to the scores received.
+At times, some categories may not have a winner(s) in all award levels due to the scores received.

-annual conference’s Awards Dinner.
+annual conference’s awards event.

-- CAPIO Award of Excellence – 1st
+- CAPIO EPIC Award (Excellence in Public Information and Communication) – 1st

 - CAPIO Award of Distinction – 2nd

 - Finalists are notified a 4 – 8 weeks prior to the conference